-After many years of intense, sleepless nights you finally have your degree or diploma!
+After many years of intense, sleepless nights, you finally have your degree or diploma!
 Yay!
 Or not?
 It’s time to look for employment.
-With our current unemployment rate, that can be a nerve-wracking experience.
-You’ve sent a few CVs and perhaps even attended a couple interviews here and there, with no luck.
+With our current unemployment rate, trying to find a job can be an anxiety-inducing experience.
+You’ve sent a few CVs, and perhaps you have attended a couple of interviews, with no luck.

-Below are some tips to help you stand out during the application process and interviews:
+What follows are a few tips to help you stand out during the application process and interviews.

 “Please find attached”.
 Please find attached what?
 The rest of the sentence?
 When applying for a job, it is important to draft a proper email with a greeting.
-Your subject line should include the advertised job role, e.g. Creative Director Position.
-Include a short profile about yourself, this is an opportunity to share a little something about yourself that is not in your cv.
-No slang.
-No emoticons.
+Your subject line should include the advertised job role, e.g. Creative Director Position, and a short summary about yourself; this is an opportunity to share information about yourself that is not outlined in your CV.
+Refrain from using slang and emoticons.
 Keep it brief and professional, then end off with a sign-off and your signature.
-Don’t be too quick to click “send”, read your email to identify any possible spelling errors.
+Don’t be too quick to click “send”, read your email to identify any possible spelling or grammatical errors.

-Your cv is your marketing tool and plays a vital role in you landing an interview.
-Do not send the cv you drew up two years ago when you were looking for vac work.
-It is essential to continually review and tailor your cv for the job you’re applying for.
-You need to keep it simple, clear and concise.
+Your CV is your marketing tool, and it plays a vital role in ensuring that you get called for an interview.
+Do not send the CV you drew up two years ago when you were looking for vac work.
+It is essential to continually review your CV and tailor it to the job for which you’re applying.
+You need to keep it simple, clear, and concise.
 Anything longer than two pages is way too long.
 Employers don’t want to know about the time you worked at your uncle’s tuck shop in the Eastern Cape when you were 17.
-Once you have completed your cv, get someone to have a look at it to check for spelling errors and whether it flows correctly (always place the most important information first).
-Nothing turns a potential employer off, like spelling curriculum vitae wrong.
+Once you have completed your CV, get someone to proofread it and ensure that it is well-structured (always start with the most important information).
+Nothing turns a potential employer off like spelling the word “curriculum vitae” wrong.
 Yes, it happens.

 Your portfolio is your career calling card.
 This is your opportunity to showcase your talent and best work.
 Nothing is as important as presenting your work in a professional and accessible portfolio.
-Google Docs that require a request for access or PDF’s that need a password are a definite no. Your portfolio should include appropriate examples with a wide variety of work, demonstrating all-round experience.
+Google Docs that require a request for access or PDFs that need a password are a definite no. Your portfolio should include appropriate examples with a wide variety of work, demonstrating all-round experience.
 On projects where you collaborated with other team members, always mention what your role was in that project.
-We’ve come across portfolios that only have work from the ice age, what have you been doing the past few centuries?
+We’ve come across portfolios that only showcase work from the ice age; what have you been doing for the past few centuries?
 It is therefore essential to give your portfolio a regular spring clean and include your recent work.
-I mean, your skills have definitely gotten better, and it’s only right that you don’t misrepresent yourself.
+Your skills have definitely gotten better, and it’s only right that you don’t misrepresent yourself.

 The most important thing during this process is to always be yourself.
-Well, you might not need to have the yellow hair but personality and being great at what you do is key to landing that job!
+Well, you might not need to have the yellow hair but personality and being great at what you do and understanding the company at which you’re applying are key to landing that job!